How to estimate drywall costs: Drywall estimating template

 Miscellaneous costs that you may also have to apply include:

-- Paint costs if you are also being contracted to paint over the drywall area.
+• Paint costs if you are also painting the drywall area.

 Markup and overhead

-Once you figure out the costs of materials and miscellaneous items, add your markup for profit and overhead costs.
+Once you figure out your costs, add markup for profit and overhead costs.

 Overhead includes the soft costs of your business that are not associated with any specific job.
 This may include:

-Profit, of course, is what is leftover for your business after you pay all of the costs and the overhead for the job.
+Profit is what is left over for your business after you pay all of the costs and overhead.

 The markup for profit you set depends on a few factors: